Today I am Devotion

 She felt crazy.
 But what else was she to do?
 There wasn’t exactly a varnish that could keep creatures from crawling out of one’s canvas.

 The hulking vermillion being that hid in her guest bathroom was probably an issue.
-And she didn’t know if it hid there for its own protection, or hers.
+And she didn’t know if it hid there for its own protection or hers.

 And it was going relatively well.
 For one, the frogs seemed to respond to commands, despite the language barrier.

 The mists responded not to words (“Shoo!” made them vibrate in a way that looked suspiciously like laughter).
 But they did seem to understand handwaving when they had lowered too far into Shay’s field of view- obstructing windows or her laptop screen.
-They were apparently especially dampered by rainy days, and in these circumstances Shay found herself flaying so often, that her smartwatch prodded her to record the exercise.
+They were apparently especially ladened by rainy days, and in these circumstances Shay found herself flaying so often that her smartwatch prodded her to record the exercise.

-The vermillion being, which after her fear had dissipated, Shay had begun to affectionately call “Red”, seemed to just want to be alone.
+The vermillion being, which after her fear had dissipated Shay had begun to affectionately call “Red”, seemed to just want to be alone.
 It was the most like her, Shay mused, as she’d downed a pint of mint chip ice cream to recover from a particularly rousing therapy session.
 So after several nights of its wailing, she slid a few chocolate-covered caramels under the door.
 The creature went quiet, and they had been communicating via junk food ever since.

 But as much as she had found a rhythm with her accidental adoptees, she still feared very much bringing a new one to this world.

-And of course, because that is how life goes, exactly three weeks, one day, and nine hours after she made the decision to never paint again, she was offered her first featured gallery showing.
+And of course because that is how life goes, exactly three weeks, one day, and nine hours after she made the decision to never paint again, she was offered her first featured gallery showing.

 She stared at the email, heartbroken.
 There had been a few small galleries in which she’d been a participant.
-And the Fall Arts Festival crowd was always rewarding.
+And the Fall Into Arts Festival crowd was always rewarding.
 But this was from the Upstate Leonard Flats Art Gallery, one of the most respected galleries on the coast.
-And they wanted not for her to participate, but for her to be the featured artist of an event and showings through the following week!
+And they wanted not for her to participate, but to be the featured artist of an event and showings through the following week!

 There was the set of mountains from autumn, and the eerie lake she’d done last spring.
 She unearthed russet scapes of rock sheers and her best charcoal sunset.
 She began to see a “Nature’s Shadows” title card in her mind; heard soft classical music pared with subtle bird song as the participants wandered.
 Perhaps a polyptych of a dark forest in some form of lighted concealment could pull it all together-